lbell/hydrogen-calendar-embeds/docs/hooks.md

     }

     private function __construct() {
-        // Wait for PCEMB to load
+        // Wait for HYCAL to load
         add_action( 'hycal_loaded', array( $this, 'init' ) );
     }